joeclarkia/pystudygame/README.md

 ## Prerequisites ##
 ### Python ###

 pystudygame, if you didn't guess by the name, is a set of Python scripts.
 You will need to install Python on your computer to use this game.
 For Ubuntu Linux, python is probably already installed.
-On Windows, download Python from the following site:
+On Windows, download the Python installer from the following site:

  https://www.python.org/downloads/windows/

 I recommend using the most recent version (3.8).

+**When you get to the Python main install screen, MAKE SURE you select the option to add Python to the PATH environment variable.
+You *WILL* have issues later in these instructions if you don't select this option.**

-Once you have downloaded and installed Python, do this to test it:
+Once you have installed Python, do this to test it:
 * Start Menu
 * Type "Cmd"
 * At the command prompt, type "python"
 You should see a couple of lines of text followed by ">>>".
 * Type "quit()" to exit.
-* If you DON'T see the ">>>", Python may not have been installed correctly.
+* If you DON'T see the ">>>", there are a few possible causes:
+   * If you see "command not found" or similar, Python was probably not added to the PATH environment variable.
+Run the installer again and say Modify and look for the option to add Python to system environment variables.
+   * If you see an error about a DLL not being found, you might need to install the Visual C++ redistributable from here: https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads

+###  pip ###
+Ensure that the tool "pip" is installed with this command:

+    py -3 -m ensurepip

 ### pyttsx3 (for text-to-speech spelling) ###
-pyttsx3 is a text-to-speech library for Python.
-Again in a command prompt, type the following.
-It should run through some steps and in the end say that pyttsx3 was successfully installed.
+Install with this command:

     python -m pip install pyttsx3

+It should end with a message about pyttsx3 being successfully installed.

+### colorama (for colorized output) ###
+Install with this command:

+    python -m pip install colorama

+It should end with a message about colorama being successfully installed.

 ## Installing the Scripts ##
 When you have the prerequisites satisfied:
-* click the "Clone or Download" link
+* click the "Clone or Download" link on this page.
 * click "Download ZIP"
 * Save the file to your computer
-* Go to the download folder on your computer
+* Go to the folder on your computer where the zip file was downloaded.
-* Unzip the file pystudygame-master.zip file.
+* Unzip the file pystudygame-master.zip.

 ## Running the Scripts ##
 Open a Command Prompt: